lrivallain/git-book-kubernetes/content/customizations/traefik.md

 Here we simulate a DNS record `mydomain.com` by using the `Host` HTTP header.
 It provides a easy way to make a test but of course, for a real service, a DNS record is mandatory.

+Here is a quick demo of the load-balancing made on the `whoami` service with 4 replicas:
+<asciinema-player src="/images/customizations/whoami-traefik-ingress.cast" cols="170" rows="27"></asciinema-player>
+<script src="/asciinema/asciinema-player.js"></script>

 ## Expose the dashboard

 It is possible to expose both Traefik UI dashboard and API through Traefik itself.